wgroeneveld/brainbaking/content/about.md

 ## ...
 Baker

 * I hold a [professional bread baker's degree](/post/learning-to-become-a-baker/) so naturally I love to think of myself as a real baker.
 I highly respect the craft and enjoy kneading dough with my hands.
-* I specialize in _sourdough bread_, as you can read in my [bread baking blog](https://redzuurdesem.be).
+* I specialize in _sourdough bread_, as you can read at my [bread baking blog](https://redzuurdesem.be).
 I love to rekindle the interest in sourdough by organizing workshops.
 * I've written a book on [the science of sourdough bread](https://redzuurdesem.be/het-boek).

 ## ...
 Researcher